wds4/tribal-tapestry/experiment/test.md

 To demonstrate such satisfaction, they should each write down at least one such element.
 If they are not so satisfied, do not proceed with the test.

 At t = baseline, the test is performed using the accompanying Worksheet.
 A certain amount of time later (between one day and one week later; ideally involving at least one sleep cycle) the test is repeated; this is the "follow up" test.
+In addition, the Subject will write down the substantive and novel element(s) of the TTH that they previously wrote down during the initial learning phase.

 The primary endpoint will be the percentage change in score between the baseline and the follow up test.
 One or more control hypotheses of similar complexity may be devised for comparison.

+The secondary endpoint will be the percentage of Subjects who are unable to remember any substantive and novel elements of the TTH at follow up.

 Participants will be paid for participation, with a bonus payment for higher test scores.